 - Influenza page—CDC.

 - Rapid influenza diagnostic tests—Can be useful in clinical decision-making but sensitivity is low (50-70%).
 Might not detect novel or variant influenza.
-Negative tests don't rule out influenza.
+Negative tests do not rule out influenza.

 - Prescribing antiviral medication.